tensorturtle/cycarla/README.md

 ```

 Clone this repository.
 First, go to your home directory from within WSL2.
-Your Windows 'C' drive is mounted at `/mnt/c`, so typically you should do:
+Your Windows 'C' drive is mounted at `/mnt/c`, so your Windows home directory is found at:
 ```
 cd /mnt/c/Users/MY_USERNAME
 ```